Instagram Credential Phishing Attacks Bypass Microsoft Email Security

 How Can I Protect Against Instagram Credential Phishing Attacks?

-Organizations should also augment built-in email security with layers that take a materially different approach to threat detection.
+Organizations should also augment built-in email security with layers that take a materially different approach to email security threats and detection.
 Employees should be trained to identify social engineering cues that are becoming more common in phishing campaigns rather than quickly executing the requested actions in an email.

-With proper preparation, you can drastically lower the cost and impact of an attack.
+With proper preparation, you can drastically lower the cost and impact of any phishing attack.
 Implementing even stronger practices can reduce an organization’s exposure to email threats and minimize potential damage.
-To achieve this, additional layers of security are necessary.
-This includes proactive protection accompanied by expert, ongoing system monitoring, maintenance, and support.
-This protection must anticipate and learn from emerging attacks and offer real-time cybersecurity business insights to improve decision-making and policy enforcement.
+To achieve this, additional layers of email security are necessary.
+You can use proactive email protection accompanied by expert, ongoing system monitoring, maintenance, and support, which must anticipate and learn from emerging attacks while offering real-time cyber security business insights to improve decision-making and email security policy enforcement.

 In the modern digital landscape, threats are everywhere, even on social media.
-Implementing a comprehensive email security system can help prevent advanced threats, such as targeted spear phishing and ransomware.
+Implementing comprehensive email security software with threat protection systems can help prevent advanced email threats, such as targeted spear phishing emails and malware ransomware.

 Must Read Blog Posts